 But what’s the catch?
 And what happens when Sara, a 21st century woman, accidentally finds her way into this alien yet familiar world?
 Who will risk leaving and who will decide to stay?

 “It was the most original idea and kudos to the author for managing those dueling viewpoints.
-We can all relate to going to mall we’ve never been to and getting swept up in the flow… and then, where IS the exit?!”
+We can all relate to going to a mall we’ve never been to and getting swept up in the flow… and then, where IS the exit?!”

 Contest Judge, Award-Winning, Best-Selling Mystery Writer